 - set unrealistically high standards for yourself and others

-- think yours is the best way of making things happen
+- think yours is the best way of doing things

-- worry when you or others might make mistakes
+- worry about you or others making mistakes

 - feel very anxious if things aren't 'perfect'.

 This information was published in January 2020.
 We will revise it in 2023.